BLSQ/iaso/README.rst

 Introduction
 ============

-Sense HAT Dashboard is an online tool to see and manage data related to Human African Trypanosomiasis and the activities undertaken by different organisations to eradicate it.
+Trypelim Dashboard is an online tool to see and manage data related to Human African Trypanosomiasis and the activities undertaken by different organisations to eradicate it.

 The dashboard presents data from historical data sets and the mobile application.
-These data sets are stored in the Sense HAT Database.

 .. note:: The dashboard is optimized for Chrome and must be compatible with
           Chrome 40.0.0 and further versions.